sophos/sophos-central-apis-postman/README.md

 We recommend that you make API calls in the following order:

 1. Authenticate to obtain an access token.
 1. Call the Who-am-I API to find your Sophos-assigned partner, organization, or tenant ID.
+This will add your account ID and the time-limited access token to the Postman environment, making it easier to click through many of the other API requests.
-1. Enumerate tenants as a partner/organization.
-1. Get a specific tenant by ID.
+1. Enumerate tenants as a partner/organization and get a specific tenant by ID.
+(Tip: Set `tenant_id` in the Postman environment for convenience)
-1. Invoke Common API
+1. Call the Common API to list alerts, users and groups.
-1. Enumerate endpoints for a tenant.
+1. Enumerate endpoints for a tenant using the Endpoint API.
-1. Get a specific endpoint by ID.
-1. Invoke Endpoint APIs
+1. Configure endpoint global settings and perform actions, such as starting a scan.
+1. See [this](https://developer.sophos.com/getting-started-with-live-discover) to run a Live Discover query.

 ## A note on security️